RitabrataDas343/BasicAJAXModal/README.md

 # BasicAJAXModal
-This is a basic AJAX Modal preview using JSON Response
+This is a basic AJAX Modal preview using JSON Response and subsequent object